Why do we default to truth when someone is lying?

 The Director of Health and Safety for a large employer organization believes 60% of physicians fudge the facts to turn medical claims into worker’s comp claims to get higher reimbursement [aka: payment].

-What I learned is that context matters.
+Context matters seems to matter.
 These people don’t believe everyone is lying all the time but in a professional context [and more specifically when money is involved] their default level of trust is lower.
 Whether it’s experience that has raised their level of doubt or use of data, they have learned to verify the facts rather than trust what people say.

 In the broader context of life, we don’t always have data readily available to tell us whether or not someone is lying or telling the truth.